wisnukurniawan/Compose-ToDo/doc/architecture.md

 # Mercury architecture

 Mercury is a chemical element usually used in traditional mining processes to find gold.
-I named this mercury to pretend the gold is "[Pure function](https://en.wikipedia.org/wiki/Pure_function)" to encourage produce pure function when using this architecture.
+I named this mercury to pretend the gold is "[Pure function](https://en.wikipedia.org/wiki/Pure_function)" to encourage maximal use of pure functions when using this architecture.
 The more pure function we have, the more gold we have.

 <img src="/doc/arch-images/arch-diagram.png">